llooker/blocks_redshift_admin/README.md

 Check our [Looker Discourse article](https://discourse.looker.com/t/optimizing-redshift-performance-with-lookers-redshift-block/4110) for an overview of common performance issues, and suggestions to resolve them.

+### What if I find an error?
+Suggestions for improvements?

+Great!
+Blocks were designed for continuous improvement through the help of the entire Looker community, and we'd love your input.
+To log an error or improvement recommentation, simply create a "New Issue" in the corresponding [Github repo for this Block](https://github.com/llooker/blocks_redshift_admin/issues).
+Please be as detailed as possible in your explanation, and we'll address it as quick as we can.

 ### Known Issues

 - Sometimes, drilling into a list of queries doesn't return any records.
 As far as we can tell, this is due to categorically wrong result sets from Redshift for certain where filters.
 As a workaround, remove some filters, such as redshift_tables.sortkey1_enc